Quantum Algorithm based on Quantum Fourier Transform for Register-by-Constant Addition: Proposed register-by-constant addition algorithm

 The number of operations required by the register-by-constant addition algorithm for $N$ qubits is $T(N)=T_{\text{QFT}}(N) + N + T_{\text{IQFT}}(N)$, where $T_{\text{QFT}}(N)$ is the number of operations required by QFT and $T_{\text{IQFT}}(N)$ is the number of operations required by IQFT.
 Assuming $T_{\text{QFT}}(N)=T_{\text{IQFT}}(N)=\frac{N(N+1)}{2}$ \cite{barenco_qft}, we have $T(N)=N(N+1)+N=N^2+2N$, and therefore the register-by-constant addition algorithm is $\mathcal{O}(N^2)$.

-The Draper's register-by-register addition algorithm with two operand registers of $N$ qubits requires $\frac{N(N+1)}{2}$ controlled operations between the QFT and IQFT, whereas the presented register-by-constant addition algorithm with a target register of $N$ qubits requires only $N$ single-qubit operations between the QFT and IQFT.
+The Draper's register-by-register addition algorithm with two operand registers of $N$ qubits needs $\frac{N(N+1)}{2}$ controlled operations between the QFT and IQFT, whereas the presented register-by-constant addition algorithm with a target register of $N$ qubits needs only $N$ single-qubit operations between the QFT and IQFT.